Project-MONAI/model-zoo/models/pancreas_ct_dints_segmentation/docs/README.md

 ![image](https://developer.download.nvidia.com/assets/Clara/Images/clara_pt_net_arch_search_segmentation_workflow_4-1.png)

 ## Data
-The training dataset is the Pancreas Task from the Medical Segmentation Decathalon.
+The training dataset is the Pancreas Task from the Medical Segmentation Decathlon.
 Users can find more details on the datasets at http://medicaldecathlon.com/.

 - Target: Pancreas and pancreatic tumor
 - Modality: Portal venous phase CT